TROUBLESOME WILDERNESS STUDY AREA

 Access point #2 through public lands:

 See directions above.
-Stay on the CR 27, Chimney Rock Road (FS Road #103) and continue for about 3 miles beyond the 103.2A intersection.
+Stay on CR 27, Chimney Rock Road (FS Road #103) and continue for about 3 miles beyond the 103.2A intersection.
 Turn right onto FS Road #700/104.
 This road is not maintained for passenger cars and can become impassable with precipitation.
 Continue on FS Road #104 at the next 'Y' in the road and go about 8 miles on #104 until it dead ends.
-From here access is by foot or horse only.
+From here, access is by foot or horse only.
 Please use a current BLM or Forest Service map for directons to get into the Troublesome WSA from this point.
-There is private property in this area, make sure you know where you are and you stay off the private property unless you ask permission from the owner.
+There is private property in this area, so make sure you know where you are and stay off the private property unless you ask permission from the owner.

-There are access points from private property but you must ask permission from the property owners to cross into public lands.
+There are access points from private property, but you must ask permission from the property owners to cross into public lands.
 Please respect private property.